-Depending on the configuration, the system may be set to use the onboard (built-in graphics processor).
+Depending on the configuration, the system may be set to use the onboard graphics (built-in graphics processor).

 Check the graphics processor settings.

-We will use NVIDIA's GeForce graphics processor as an example.
+Here, NVIDIA’s GeForce graphics processor is used as an example.

 |(1)||Right-click on the desktop and click on “NVIDIA Control Panel” in the red frame of the reference image on the right.|

 “OpenGL initialization failed.
-Please make sure your computer meets the system requirements.”
+Please make sure your computer meets the operating requirements.”

 Check that the account name of the logged-in user does not contain any spaces